 Besides changing the foods you eat, your physician might also ask you to change your diet.
 Here are some of the recommendations you’re likely to get:

 Don’t wear clothes that restrict movement in your waist region.

-If your clothes pressure your abdomen when you take a meal, they will also put pressure on your oesophageal sphincter, thereby aggravating acid reflux symptoms.
+If your clothes pressure your abdomen when you take a meal, they will also pressure your oesophageal sphincter, aggravating acid reflux symptoms.

 Don’t Eat Snacks Unless You’re Hungry